 Today, I am sipping hot tea wearing extremely comfortable clothing, and I am curled up on the couch typing.
 I’m drinking water, took my ibuprofen, vitamins, and Benadryl.
-The temperature is set at 65-66 degrees Fahrenheit in winter to help with pain, because heat makes my symptoms worse.
+The temperature is set at 65-66 degrees Fahrenheit in winter (69-71 in summer)to help with pain, because heat makes my symptoms worse.

 My husband just asked what I am writing about, so I tell him and he responds with a joke.
 He said he dreamed last night he was a MUFFLER.
 I said “Oh yeah?” and he responded that he woke up EXHAUSTED.
 I laugh out loud and write ” It is paramount having a supportive partner in life.”

 What I find most difficult other than pain or exhaustion is following a conversation and responding like a normal person.

 Many times I ask the person I am talking with to repeat their last statement.
 I also have to think about what I am going to say, and try to review in my mind what I actually said, because sometimes it doesn’t come out right.

 Mostly, I forget what conversations I have had with different people recently.
 It probably seems like I don’t pay attention, so personal conversation is maddening.

 To combat the information overload and forgetfulness, I keep my circle very small.
 It is easier to keep up with details of just a few people.

 As someone who likes to simplify, I would rather write than talk because when the words get jumbled, I just pause and go back to it later!

 As a mom and grandmom though, I work it out.
 I get enough rest, I guard my time, and I spend my energy on my immediate circle.